flatironinstitute/CaImAn/docs/source/Getting_Started.rst

                        filename=log_path,
                        level=logging.WARNING, style="{") #DEBUG, INFO, WARNING, ERROR, CRITICAL

-Caiman makes extensive use of the log system, and we have place many loggers throughough the code to aid in debugging.
+Caiman makes extensive use of the log system, and we have place many loggers interleaved throughough the code to aid in debugging.
 If you hit a bug, it is often helpful to set your debugging level to ``DEBUG`` so you can see what the different functions in Caiman are doing.